brenns10/libstephen/README.md

 - Logging framework
 - Regular expressions

+## Build

+This project is built with CMake.
+Typical usage involves creating a build directory (`mkdir build`), entering it (`cd build`), running CMake on the source directory (`cmake ..`), and finally compiling with make (`make`).

+The more compact way is to run:

+    cmake -Bbuild -H. && cmake --build build

+Even though I use CMake, I still have a Makefile to automate CMake tasks, so you can do `make release` and `make debug` to automatically CMake and build those configurations, and `make test` to CMake, build, and run some tests in the debug configuration.

 ## Documentation

 If you want documentation on this library, well you're in luck!
 One of the